This Privacy Statement was updated on 21.07.2021

-Protecting the individual's privacy on the Internet is crucial to the future of Internet-based business and the move toward a true Internet economy.
+Protecting the individual's privacy is crucial to the future of business.
 We have created this Privacy Statement to demonstrate our firm commitment to the individual`s right to data protection and privacy.
-This Privacy Statement outlines how we handle information that can be used to directly or indirectly identify an individual ("Personal Data").
+This Privacy Statement outlines how we handle information that can be used to directly or indirectly identify an individual.

 Note: The SAP Fieldglass Application Privacy Statement available at https://www.fieldglass.net/PrivacyPolicy.en_US.pdf describes SAP Fieldglass practices for processing personal data that your organization provided for processing within the SAP Fieldglass application.

 - Processing based on a statutory permission